Carl Brandon Society

-The Carl Brandon Society is a group originating within the science fiction community.
+The Carl Brandon Society is an organization originating within the science fiction community.
 Their mission "is to increase racial and ethnic diversity in the production of and audience for speculative fiction."
 Their vision is "a world in which speculative fiction, about complex and diverse cultures from writers of all backgrounds, is used to understand the present and model possible futures; and where people of color are full citizens in the community of imagination and progress."